grpc-ecosystem/grpc-opentracing/java/README.rst

 - ``withOperationName(String operationName)``: Define how the operation name is constructed for all spans created for this intercepted client.
 Default is the name of the RPC method.
 More details in the `Operation Name`_ section.
 - ``withActiveSpanSource(ActiveSpanSource activeSpanSource)``: Define how to extract the current active span, if any.
 This is needed if you want your client to continue a trace instead of starting a new one.
 More details in the `Active Span Source`_ section.
-- ``withStreaming()``: Logs to the client span whenever a message is sent or a response is received.
+- ``withStreaming()``: Logs to the client span whenever a message is sent or a response is received. *Note:* This package supports streaming but has not been rigorously tested.
+If you come across any issues, please let us know.
 - ``withVerbosity()``: Logs to the client span additional events, such as call started, message sent, half close (client finished sending messages), response received, and call complete.
 Default only logs if a call is cancelled.
 - ``withTracedAttributes(ClientRequestAttribute... attrs)``: Sets tags on the client span in case you want to track information about the RPC call.
 See ClientRequestAttribute.java for a list of traceable request attributes.